Splinter0/Tournament-Environment/README.md

 ## TODO

 - Add more languages support
-- Add support with HT-Backup
-- Add precompiled engine to `!engine` command
 - Add suggestions from season-2:
   ```
   - Logs for make failures on submission
-  - A command to check who submitted
-  - Submissions available from DM
-  - Battle dimensions default
-  - Starter bot people can fight against
-  - A player should be able to battle against itself
   - Include damage, ships created in log for battles
-  - Sending log files for matches
   ```
-- Add more emojis on the messages :wink:

 ## Contribute!